glycerine/zygomys/README.md

 It borrows certain constructs from Clojure, and aims to make scripting and configuration very easy with a minimal footprint.

-Zygo is ideally suited for driving complex configurations and providng your project with a domain specific language customized to your challenges.
+Zygomys is ideally suited for driving complex configurations and providng your project with a domain specific language customized to your challenges.
 The example snippets in the tests/*.zy provide many examples.
 The full [documentation can be found in the Wiki](https://github.com/glycerine/zygomys/wiki).